BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 |   }
 | }
 ```

-> 📖 ***What is a Bitcoin wallet?*** A Bitcoin wallet is the digital equivalent of a physical wallet.
-It stores information on the amount of bitcoins you have and where it's located (addresses), as well as the ways you can use to spend it.
-Spending physical money is intuitive, but to spend Bitcoin, users need to provide the correct _private key_.
-We will explain this in more detail throughout the course, but what you should know for now is that this public-private key dynamic is part of what makes Bitcoin secure and trustless.
-Your key pair information is saved in the `wallet.dat` file, in addition to data about preferences and transactions.
-For the most part, you won't have to worry about that private key: `bitcoind` will use it when it's needed.
-However, this makes the `wallet.dat` file extremely important: if you lose it, you lose your private keys, and if you lose your private keys, you lose your funds!
+> 📖 ***What is a Bitcoin wallet?*** A Bitcoin wallet is the digital
+equivalent of a physical wallet.
+It stores information on the amount
+of bitcoin you have and where it's located (at addresses), as well as
+the ways you can spend it.
+Spending physical money is intuitive, but
+to spend Bitcoin, users need to provide the correct _private key_.
+We
+will explain this in more detail throughout the course, but what you
+should know for now is that this public-private key dynamic is part of
+what makes Bitcoin secure and trustless.
+Your key pair information is
+saved in the `wallet.dat` file, in addition to data about preferences
+and transactions.
+For the most part, you won't have to worry about
+that private key: `bitcoind` will use it when it's needed.
+However,
+this makes the `wallet.dat` file extremely important: if you lose it,
+you lose your private keys, and if you lose your private keys, you
+lose your funds!
+There are backup methods, discussed below, and you
+can also find information in [Chapter 10: Working with
+Secrets](10_0_Working_with_Secrets.md) on improving the resilience of
+a Bitcoin wallet.

 You now have a Bitcoin wallet.
-But you can't receive funds with a wallet.
-For that you need an address, which is a specific repository for funds, derived from the private key information in your wallet: its one private key can generate many addresses.
+But you can't receive funds with a
+wallet.
+For that you need an address, which is a specific repository
+for funds, derived from the private key information in your wallet:
+its one private key can generate many addresses.

 ## Backup Your Wallet